Introduction to Site Building

 Configuring Pages and Site Navigation behavior is intuitive and flexible.
-Pages are automatically added to the navigation when they’re created.
-You can hide pages if you prefer, or simply make them private, so only members of the Site can view them with the proper permissions.
+Pages can be automatically added to a navigation menu when they’re created.
+You can hide pages if you prefer, or configure Page permissions restrict user access.

 Liferay DXP also provides tools to enable you to make changes to your site without disrupting user experience.
 Liferay Sites can be staged, allowing changes to be made and tested on a site before being published to users.
 Liferay DXP’s Publications feature handles this for you.
 You can use Publications to develop, track, and update your Site in a safe environment, without affecting the live site that your users see.

-Each piece of content (asset) has a default page that appears when you view it, but you can provide a customized landing page by creating a Display Page Template.
-A Display Page Template maps portions of the Web Content (title, main body, image, etc.) to Fragments, so you can create the look you desire.
+Each piece of content has a default landing page, but you can create a Display Page Template to customize it.
+A Display Page Template maps portions of the Web Content (title, main body, image, etc.) to Fragments, so you can create the look you want.

 Liferay DXP’s Personalization and Segmentation framework lets you build site experiences that respond to and meet your users interests and needs.
 You can create user Segments based on specific criteria, such as the Organizations they belong to or their Role in the Site, and then use it to display personalized page layouts and content for the user demographic, or you can integrate with Analytics Cloud to analyze the behavior of the users within the Segment to see how they interact with your Site.
 You can even recommend content based on a user’s behavior.

 Customizing and Configuring Sites